kx-Huang/ChatGPT-on-WeChat/README.md

 chatgptTriggerKeyword: "<your_keyword>"
 ```

-**Please note**:

-- `openaiApiKey` can be generated in the [**API Keys Page** in your OpenAI account](https://beta.openai.com/account/api-keys)
-- `openaiOrganizationID` is optional, which can be found in the [**Settings Page** in your Open AI account](https://beta.openai.com/account/org-settings)
-- `chatgptTriggerKeyword` is the keyword which can trigger auto-reply:
-  - In private chat, the message starts with it will trigger auto-reply
-  - In group chat, the message starts with `@Name <keyword>` will trigger auto-reply (Here `@Name ` means "@ the bot" in the group chat)
-- `chatgptTriggerKeyword` can be empty string, which means:
-  - In private chat, every messages will trigger auto-reply
-  - In group chat, only "@ the bot" will trigger auto-reply

 Or you can export the environment variables listed in `.env.sample` to your system, which is a more encouraged method to keep your `OpenAI API Key` safe:

 ```bash